ezmilhouse/frog/README.md

 ```

-Results in a router `http://localhost:[port]/users` bound to the `fn` method that holds your service logic.
-Calling this URL via http `GET` will return standard response object:
+Setting up the `Service` instance above results in a route `http://localhost:[port]/users` being created that is bound to the `fn` method that holds the service logic.
+Calling this URL via http `GET` will trigger `fn` and return a standard response object based on given parameters of the `cb` call.

 ```js